 PURPOSE: In order to achieve full and equal access to and participation in science for women and girls, the empowerment of women and girls, the United Nations General Assembly declaring 11 February as the International Day of Women and Girls in Science.
 On 20 December 2013, the General Assembly adopted a resolution on science, technology and innovation for development, in which it recognized that full and equal access to and participation in science, technology and innovation for women and girls of all ages is imperative for achieving gender equality and the empowerment of women and girls.

-STATEMENTS: Read the statement of the United Nations Secretary-General on the International Day of Women and Girls in Science 2025: February 11th and the Joint message from the Director-General of UNESCO and the Executive Director of UN Women, on the occasion of the International Day of Women and Girls in Science 2025, February 11th.
+STATEMENTS: Read the statement of the United Nations Secretary-General on the International Day of Women and Girls in Science 2026: February 11th and the statement from the Director-General of UNESCO on the occasion of the International Day of Women and Girls in Science 2026, February 11th.

 PODCASTS: Tackling some of the greatest challenges of the Agenda for Sustainable Development -- from improving health to combating climate change -- will rely on harnessing all talent.
 That means getting more women working in these fields.
 Diversity in research expands the pool of talented researchers, bringing in fresh perspectives, talent and creativity.
 Listen to the audio-podcasts!

 CAMPAIGN MATERIALS: This Day is a reminder that women and girls play a critical role in science and technology communities and that their participation should be strengthened.
 Your action will add to the collective voices on Equality in Science.
-Join the 2025 International Day of Women and Girls in Science campaign “Unpacking STEM Careers: Her Voice in Science and Get the communication materials!
+Join the 2026 International Day of Women and Girls in Science campaign “From Vision to Impact: Redefining STEM by Closing the Gender Gap” and Get the communication materials!

 WHY WE CELEBRATE IT?